Steal My Girl

-"Steal My Girl" is a song written and recorded by English-Irish boy band One Direction.
+“Steal My Girl” is a song written and recorded by English-Irish boy band One Direction.
 It is the lead single from their fourth studio album Four (2014).
 It was released worldwide on 29 September 2014.
-The single was written by band members Louis Tomlinson and Liam Payne and regular collaborators Jonathan Cain, Wayne Hector, John Ryan, Ed Drewett, and Julian Bunetta.
+The single was written by band members Louis Tomlinson and Liam Payne and regular collaborators Wayne Hector, John Ryan, Ed Drewett, and Julian Bunetta.
 It was produced by Bunetta, Ryan and Pär Westerlund.

 Background and release

 On 14 September 2014, Payne tweeted the upcoming release of the song.
 On 28 September, one day before its official release, the song was leaked on the internet.
 The single became available worldwide on 29 September, except in the United Kingdom, where it was released on 12 October with a b-side of Payne's remix of the recording, called the Big Payno and Afterhrs Pool Party Remix.
 The song's co-writer Louis Tomlinson said the single was a "feel-good song and it’s not too far away from the last album"—Midnight Memories.